apiflask/apiflask/docs/usage.md

 !!! warning

-    You can't pass `methods` argument to route shortcusts.
-If you want the view function to accept multiple methods, you still need to use `app.route()` decorator.
+    You can't pass the `methods` argument to route shortcuts.
+If you want the view function to accept multiple methods, you still need to use the `app.route()` decorator.
 You can mix the use of `app.route()` with the shortcuts in your application.

 ## Use `@input` to validate and deserialize request data

 To validate and deserialize a request body or request query parameters, we need to create a resource schema class first.
 Think of it as a way to describe the valid incoming data.
 If you already familiar with Marshmallow, then you already know how to write a resource schema.

 Here is a simple input schema for a Pet input resource: